We usually have biases about where our brands came from, and who can blame shooters?

-The CenterPoint scope line is a popular and affordable scope brand, and this line is a budget hunter’s favorite.
+The CenterPoint scope line is a popular and wallet-friendly scope brand, and this line is a budget hunter’s favorite.

 But where is it made?